Click4Assistance UK Live Chat Software

 I have previously driven frequently through this location without being penalised.
 Why have I now received a PCN?

-Bus Lane Enforcement commenced in August 2019.
+Bus lane enforcement commenced in August 2019 and moving traffic enforcement in May 2024.
 Prior to this, the enforcement of these restrictions was exclusively the responsibility of the police.

-Does it matter if I have previously never been to Chester city centre (I was unfamiliar with the area)?
+Does it matter if I have previously never been to the area (I was unfamiliar with the area)?

 I have received a Fixed Penalty Notice from the police – why?

-Bus lane offences are not decriminalised and, where civil enforcement of bus lanes applies in an area, contraventions of bus lane orders may continue to be enforced as a criminal offence by the Police.
+Bus lane and moving traffic offences are not decriminalised and, where civil enforcement applies in an area, contraventions of bus lane orders may continue to be enforced as a criminal offence by the Police.
 In the event that a Fixed Penalty Notice is issued by the Police for the same offence for which a PCN is produced, then we will cancel the PCN.

-What happens to all the money collected from bus lane penalties?
+What happens to all the money collected from PCN's?

 The income from PCNs pays the cost of enforcement.
 These include the costs of employing the ANPR camera operators, the administrative staff involved in processing and collecting the penalties, maintenance of signs and lines and other associated costs.
 Any surplus remaining after deduction of costs has to go towards measures to improve public transport or other highway associated improvements.